 The tenth module is a bit unusual.
 Here Matheson discusses the idea that students should learn to be grateful.
 Related to this, he talks about social media and how it affects young peoples’ attitudes.
 He focuses particularly on envy and negative feelings created by social media, especially as young people compare themselves to the often false images of others that have been crafted for social media.
 He relates this to money since people often buy things or spend money on experiences because of social pressure or because they mistakenly believe that these expenditures will bring them happiness.
 He challenges students to fast from social media for one week and, instead, focus on being grateful.

-This is not a religiously-oriented course, but Matheson quotes Scripture a few times and mentions that some students might donate to a church or participate in faith-related activities.
+This is not a religiously oriented course, but Matheson quotes the Bible a few times and mentions that some students might donate to a church or participate in faith-related activities.
 Even so, the course is presented in a way that makes it useful for everyone, whether or not they are religious.

 The course is very practical and easy for teens to work through on their own.